Penric & Desdemona, Part 1

 I usually try my best to remain spoiler free on books, just as I do for films and TV.
 I'd rather experience the story fresh, without preconceptions.
 Until recently all I knew was these stories were set in the same milieu as the Five Gods novels, although in a different time period.
 Since I read very little of Demon the year it was a Hugo finalist, it wasn't until last month I stumbled upon information about Desdemona.
 At the beginning of his story, Lord Penric kin Jurald is nineteen, and on his way to his betrothal, which had been arranged by the two families.
 He had met with the woman only three times before in chaperoned situations.
 He is running late, his mother and older brother having gone on to the town of Greenwell ahead of him.
 He is a lord since his family are land-owners, but their estate is small, and they do not have much financial or political power.
 I'm not sure about the family he was going to marry into, but that never happens.
 Instead, he and his groom encounter another party, with several people gathered around an elderly woman, who is clearly in distress.
 Penric dismounts and offers his help, while a guard from the other group rides to Greenwell to seek a physician.
 The woman is the Learned Ruchia, a divine of the Bastard's Order.
 She seems to be babbling incoherently, then as she dies Penric collapses.
 When he comes back to consciousness he is in a bed in a small room, which he quickly guesses is in the hospice of the Mother's Order at Greenwell.
 He discovers he has slept through an entire day, missing the betrothal ceremony, which angered his mother and brother, and vexed his bride-to-be.
 That upset is nothing compared to how they feel when they learn what has happened to Penric.

 That night, or maybe early the next morning, he discovers something very unsettling.
 Something, someone, begins talking to him, but through his own mouth.
 The Learned Ruchia seems to have bequeathed him her demon.
 In the previous Five Gods novels we learned it was common, even though later prohibited, that people took upon themselves the spirits of animals.
-But demons on the other hand, were said to be escapees from the Bastard's Hell.
+Demons, on the other hand, were said to be escapees from the Bastard's Hell.
 When they inhabited a human the options were either an exorcism performed by divines, the result of which might be the divine taking the demon into themselves, or else instructing the person how to control the demon.
 If they were able to control it they would become a sorcerer.
 There was a risk the demon would become ascendant, controlling the person rather than the other way around.
 It becomes clear that demons are not necessarily evil, in fact can be beneficial to the person riding them.
 As to the last point, that is the way it is described; the person riding the demon, as opposed to certain other real world beliefs, such as Papa Legba, a spirit that would ride the person he inhabits.
 Another thing that becomes clear is that Penric's demon has been in many people before him, not just the Learned Ruchia, and apparently had been in an animal before their first human.
 At least ten, maybe more, individual voices speak through the demon, some in languages Penric does not recognize.
 Those are either the spirits of the previous people the demon has inhabited, or maybe just the demon utilizing their memories.
 The demon and Penric are later able to communicate silently, but initially it is the demon speaking with his voice, which leads to some awkward moments.
 I don't think the demon ever identified themselves by name, but Penric gave them a name; Desdemona, a character from a story book he read many times when he was younger.

 Ruchia's guards escort Penric to what was to have been her eventual destination, the Bastard's temple in Martensbridge.
 He is not a prisoner, he is free to move about the building, even to the library where he realizes, with Desdemona's aid, he can read a book in a language he previously did not know.
 There is a cabinet of books kept locked, specifically about demons, that he wants to read, but is denied access.
 Desdemona, however, is able to tell him how to unlock the cabinet, and directs him to a specific book, one that had been written by the Learned Ruchia.
 Penric doesn't know who to trust, especially amongst the Bastard's Order, his family having always worshipped the Mother, although he was more inclined to think of the Son as his guiding God.
 He was right to be skeptical, since an acolyte and his brother scheme to extract the demon for their own purposes, and Penric even suspects the temple's divine was part of that plot.
 He escapes, returns to the temple, where he undergoes an inquest, eventually even an audience with the Princess-Archdivine.
 A theory is proposed, which may or may not later be confirmed, that Penric was chosen by the demon, rather than it being happenstance.
 One clue about that is Learned Ruchia was traveling between two cities, which she had done many times before, but by an alternate route for the first time.
 Why did she insist on that change, and did she have some foreknowledge of Penric, a premonition that told her he would be the best next host for her demon?
 That remains to be seen.
 All I know now is I enjoyed this novella, was impressed with Bujold's masterful touch with descriptive exposition, and the character of Penric, although it is too soon to know what my eventual opinion of Desdemona will be.
 But I'm anxious to find out.
 I'll be reading Penric and the Shaman next month, which I guess will be about Penric training to be a sorcerer (and maybe a spy, as it seems Learned Ruchia had been)..